What Are The Differences Between Religious Orders?

 BENEDICTINES: Saint Benedict is considered the founder of Western monasticism (rule founded ca. 525 A.D.)

 .
 The Benedictine monks were one of the first monks to live in community (see cenobite).
 Prior to this time, monks typically lived as hermits, or eremites (known as Desert Fathers).
 Traditionally, Benedictines are cloistered; living within an enclosure with very little to no interaction with the world.
-Being a cenobitic order, their "world" is the monks around them, which they interact with frequently (community meals, community prayer, community work, etc.).
+Being a coenobitic order, their "world" is the monks around them, which they interact with frequently (community meals, community prayer, community work, etc.).
 The Benedictine "motto" is ora et labora; Prayer and Work.
-It is thus that outside of the Divine Office, a monks time it usually taken up with some sort of work, not allowing time for idle hands.
-Traditionally, one is not likely to find Benedictines reciting the Rosary in common, Divine Mercy Chapet, or other such devotions.
-Their day is mostly occupied by the recitation of the complete Divine Office (all seven offices, and complete psalms), though many Benedictine communities today have broken from these customs.
-Benedictines are also noted for their excellence in Gregorian Chant and the liturgical action.
+When not praying the Divine Office, a monks time it usually taken up with some sort of work, not allowing time for idle hands.
+Traditionally, one is not likely to find Benedictines reciting the Rosary in common, Divine Mercy Chaplet, or other such devotions.
+Their day (traditionally) is mostly occupied by the recitation of the complete Divine Office (all seven offices, and complete psalms), though many Benedictine communities today vary greatly from this custom.
+Benedictines are also noted for their excelling in sacred music, especially Gregorian Chant, and the liturgical action.
 Unfortunately, over the past fifty years, many Benedictine monasteries have become increasingly secularized, losing their fervor and spirit of prayer and relaxing certain traditions.
 These communities have suffered greatly due to lack of vocations, and in fact, the average age of a monk in a Benedictine monastery today is typically over fifty.
-However, in recent times there appears to be a new groundswell of orthodox communities forming, dedicated to restoring many of the abandoned traditions, principally with regard to stricter discipline and fidelity to the liturgy and sacred music.
+However, in recent times there appears to be a new groundswell of orthodox communities forming, dedicated to restoring much of the spirit of its original founder.

 - Cistercians: The Cistercians [O. Cist.], (today known as the "Order of Cistercians of the Common Observance" ), branched out from the Benedictines in the 11th century as a reform.
 They believed that the Benedictine order had undergone too many developments over the years, and thus sought a more literal application of the Benedictine rule.
+Up until the 1960's, the Cistercians were so strict that they had to employ sign language in order not to violate monastic silence.
 Today, however, one might not find much difference between a Benedictine and Cistercian monastery (however, this depends on the individual community).
+Saint Bernard of Clairvaux, a Cistercian monk responsible for the proliferation of the order throughout Europe, founded nearly 200 monasteries in his lifetime.

 - Trappists: The Trappists are also known as the "Order of Cistercians of the Strict Observance" [O.C.S.O.].
 As the name implies, the Trappists grew out of the Cistercians as another reform in the 17th century.
 Like the Cistercian reform, the first Trappists strove to follow a stricter observance to the Benedictine Rule.
-Like most reforms, however, it gradually evolved with time.
-While Trappists today tend to be stricter in external observances (abstinence from meat, stricter separation between religious and laity, recite the complete Divine Office [however not necessarily chanted, or in latin]), internally they have suffered the same influences of secular society as most other religious communities.
+Like most reforms, however, it gradually evolved and relaxed with time.
+While Trappists today tend to be stricter in external observances (abstinence from meat, stricter separation between religious and laity, recite the complete Divine Office [however not necessarily chanted, or in latin]), internally they have also suffered the influences of secular society, just as other religious communities (as it is said, "you can remove the man from the world, but you cannot remove the world from the man").
 Trappists have also become noted for working off the fruits of their labors in an effort to be more self-supportive; fruit cakes, beer, coffee, honey, etc.

 The Carthusians tend to be the strictest order in terms of their isolation from the world, which has also allowed them to remain relatively unchanged throughout the centuries (as a result, they tend not to adopt new devotions, such as the Divine Mercy Chaplet).
-For this reason, many young men just beginning their discernment tend to be attracted to them, though it has been estimated that about 9 out of 10 leave within the first year.
+For this reason, many young men just beginning their discernment tend to be attracted to them for their austerity, though roughly 9 out of 10 leave within the first year.
 There may also be some variance within the order from charterhouse to charterhouse, specifically in the degree of poverty and austerity.
+Even though the Carthusians are the most radical in terms of external austerity, the environment can only go so far, and is only one component in a larger picture.
+As is mentioned above, one should not be scandalized to observe some monks to be just as worldly as seculars.
+Israel was taken from Egypt in one day.
+But it required more than 40 years before Egypt was taken from Israel.

 the community life of the Benedictine orders (however the male branch tends to be less strictly enclosed than the female branch, likely due to the necessities of the priestly office).

 Unfortunately, like most orders today, the Carmelites resemble little of their original glory, as many of their rich traditions, religious zeal, and spirit of penance have been lost.
 However, there seems to be renewed interest in Carmelite spirituality, and returning to the original spirit of the rule as Vatican II called for.
+Certainly there is no lack of reading material for a true and proper renewal.
+And indeed, the Carmelites have no excuse to become truly great, from the pedigree of doctors they enjoy.
 Today, the Carmelites are divided into two main branches; the Discalced Carmelites [O.C.D] (founded by St. Teresa of Avila and St. John of the Cross), and the Carmelites of the Ancient Observance [O. Carm.].

 POOR CLARES: The Order of Saint Clare is an order of religious women founded by Saint Francis of Assisi and his loyal companion Saint Clare of Assisi.
 It can be said that Saint Clare complimented Saint Francis, but not in the way that most would expect.
-Where Saint Francis was a contemplative at heart, Saint Clare was a zealous missionary at heart.
+Where Saint Francis was an introvert and contemplative at heart, Saint Clare was a zealous missionary and extrovert.
 Ironically, Our Lord called the contemplative to the marketplace, and the missionary to the convent.
 (This should be no surprise, however.
 According to the Saints, to live in a convent, is to live in the very heart of the missionary life of the Church).
-Thus the Poor Clares today tend to be cloistered contemplatives.
+Thus the Poor Clare's today tend to be cloistered contemplatives.
 As a basis for understanding Poor Clare spirituality, it is necessary to first understand Franciscan spirituality, since both are closely related and mutually illuminating [see section on Franciscans below]).

 When discerning religious life, it is important to bear in mind the fact that no two communities are alike.
 Even within orders, the differences can be significant.
 No two Benedictine communities are exactly alike.
 No two Franciscan communities are exactly alike, etc. One may even find a Benedictine community spending more time in an apostolate than a Franciscan community.
 Or one may find a Trappist community to be more lenient than a Benedictine community.
 Suffice to say, this is why it is important to visit communities first hand, in order to get a more accurate sense of their life.